OpenNebula/docs/source/management_and_operations/host_cluster_management/numa.rst

 In OpenNebula the virtual topology of a VM is defined by the number of sockets, cores and threads.
 We assume that a NUMA node or cell is equivalent to a socket and they will be used interchangeably in this guide.

 .. note:: Different limitations might exist regarding virtual topology definition and CPU pinning depending on the hypervisor.
-In order to get hypervisor-specific information, please check the corresponding hypervisor driver guide.
+In vCenter, NUMA pinning is delegated to the ESX hypervisor, core threads are always set to 1, and number of cores are assigned to the numCoresPerSocket property of the VM.
+Regading other hypervisors, please check the corresponding driver guide.

 Defining a Virtual Topology
 ================================================================================